mallockey/Get-DiskDriveUsage/README.md

 By default the script will not output any files but the parameter **-OutputFile** is available for use.

-`Get-DiskDriveUsage -ComputerName Josh-LT-01, Josh-LT-01 -OutFile "C:\Kits\HardDriveInfo.csv`
+`Get-DiskDriveUsage -ComputerName Josh-LT-01, Josh-LT-01 -OutFile "C:\Kits\HardDriveInfo.csv"`